renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-26-skewed-data.md

 sk = skewness.reset_index().merge(skew.reset_index()).set_index('index')
 ```

 Applying the transformation to "aspect_ratio" and "duration", both of which has a positive skew, we're able to **reduce skew** from 16 to -0.5, and from 2.4 to -0.24.
-One interesting thing here is that, if we add one to the values, the skew then becomes negative, with a better symmetry though:
+One interesting thing here is that, if we add one to the values, the skew becomes negative, with a better symmetry though:

 ![rec](https://user-images.githubusercontent.com/63553829/91363527-31edb880-e7d3-11ea-82ad-cdfd72060528.png){: .mx-auto.d-block :}